lsnow99/dudu/README.md

 ## Getting Started

 First, consider why you are using this obscure and opinionated static site generator when so many objectively better alternatives exist.

+This package uses the `embed` package, which is only available in Go version 1.16 and higher.
 ### Installation (using `go install`)
 - `go install github.com/lsnow99/dudu/cmd/dudu@latest`